txt/se16/project/project-overview.md

 and your entire team has been acq-hired (at very large salaries, with shares that vest[:vest] in three years).

+[^vest]: _Vesting_ refers to the process by which an employee earns her shares over time; e.g. monthly over four years with a one-year _cliff_.
+That means you earn the right to 1/48th of the shares you were originally granted per month over four years (48 months), but you don’t get anything if you leave prior to your one-year anniversary (and go over the cliff).
+In other words on your one-year anniversary you earn 1/4th of your stock and then vest an additional 1/48th per month thereafter.
+For example if you leave two years into your employment, you would earn the right to exercise 1/2 your options.
+The one-year cliff was created to protect companies against issuing stock to bad hires, which typically are not recognized at least until at least a few months into their tenure.
+For more on vesting, see[^rach14].

+[^rach14]: $RACH14

 Bad news: now you are the newbies working on new projects with new people in long-established teams.
 And all those old-timers and looking at you with that "so... what have you got?" expression.